bunu23/image-classification-resnet50-streamlit/README.md

 The project acknowledges longer processing times due to computational demands but remains feasible within typical development timelines.

-## Code Examples

-### Image Classification Process Code

-Key parts of the code related to image classification are provided, showcasing the implementation details.

-### Streamlit Integration Code

-Snippets of the code responsible for integrating the model with Streamlit are included, demonstrating the application's functionality.

-### Results / Visualizations

-Links to or embedded visualizations and results from the project are provided, illustrating the model's performance and insights.

 ## Conclusion

 This project demonstrates the potential of deep learning and generative AI in developing robust image classification systems.
 The combined approach of using transfer learning, data augmentation, and an interactive AI-powered application highlights the project's technical rigor and practical value.